dotnet/csharpstandard/.github/ISSUE_TEMPLATE/bug_report.md

 What should the standard declare differently?

 **Additional context**
 Add any other context about the problem here.
-If you have links to a reference implementation, or feature specification, or issues recorded in an implementation.
-Those details are very helpful.
+If you have links to a reference implementation, or feature specification, or issues recorded in an implementation, those details would be very helpful.